otrapersona/hat_seismometer/README.md

 ## the service starts starter.py, don't forget to check file locations

-I had to add a photoresistor (they kept adding requirements), I checked and the sense hat won't obstruct the pins. diagram https://www.instructables.com/id/Raspberry-Pi-GPIO-Circuits-Using-an-LDR-Analogue-S/
+I had to add a photoresistor (they kept adding requirements), it checks light conditions and enables low light mode when needed.

+I checked and the sense hat won't obstruct the pins. diagram https://www.instructables.com/id/Raspberry-Pi-GPIO-Circuits-Using-an-LDR-Analogue-S/